PSYCHIATRIC STIGMA

 division or alimony (or lack of it) or an amount of child support

 that is not appropriate.
-You may have to consider these problems
+You may have to consider these

 when contemplating the wisdom of getting married or divorced -